 In 2012, Neighborhood Restore further broadened the scope of its affordable housing development work with the creation of Restoring Communities Housing Development Fund Corporation (“Restoring Communities”) which was formed to act as the interim owner of a pipeline of City-owned properties that were formerly managed by tenants under HPD’s Tenant Interim Lease (“TIL”) Program now known as the Affordable Neighborhood Cooperative Program (“ANCP”).
 Restoring Communities collaborates with HPD and qualified sponsor-developers by taking title to these properties during rehabilitation and overseeing their transition to newly formed low-income cooperatives.

 As part of its mission to ensure the development and preservation of safe and affordable housing in New York City, Neighborhood Restore supports the efforts of its partners by applying its expertise in construction management and housing development.
-Its affiliate entity, Restored Homes, partners with nonprofits and HPD to secure grant funding through the New York State Affordable Housing Corporation (“AHC”), assess the repair needs of distressed homes, oversee the rehabilitation process, and monitor the quality and timeliness of work.
+Its affiliate entity, Restored Homes, provides a variety of services to and on behalf of nonprofit partners, low-and moderate-income homeowners and HPD.
+As part of these efforts, Restored Homes supports affordable housing developers by securing grant funding for projects through the New York State Affordable Housing Corporation as well as by monitoring the quality and timeliness of the construction and subsequent marketing of these projects to eligible homebuyers.

 Restored Homes has actively supported Hurricane Sandy housing recovery efforts through partnering with Neighborhood Revitalization NYC (“NRNYC”) and Local Initiatives Support Corporation (“LISC”) to conduct needs assessments, prepare scopes of work, oversee rehabilitation and sign off on completed work in single family homes and multifamily buildings impacted by Hurricane Sandy.
 The $19 million philanthropically-funded NRNYC Home Repair Program completed repair work in 501 damaged homes with low-income homeowners.
 Additionally, Restored Homes acts as a qualified plan and cost analyst and construction monitor on the Build it Back Multifamily Loan Program — a CDBG-DR funded rehabilitation program assisting multifamily buildings that suffered damage from Hurricane Sandy.
 In 2013, Project Rebuild, Inc. (“Project Rebuild”) was established to support the Build it Back Acquisition, Relocation and Buyout Program, an effort by New York City to purchase homes substantially damaged by Hurricane Sandy with the goal of assembling parcels for resilient redevelopment or, in some cases, remain as vacant land in the future.
 Project Rebuild coordinates the acquisition and subsequent demolition or rehabilitation as well as secures, maintains and resells the properties with oversight by HPD.